Welcome • Bienvenue

 Learn more about our program and visit FISW.
 Tours are usually on Tuesday mornings at 9:30am, and are a great way to learn more about our school!
 Please RSVP to email@example.com to reserve your space.

+We are currently accepting 2016-2017 applications on a rolling basis.
 If you're interested in applying, our online application can be found here.

 Two languages are better than one!